atran0802/wbdv-assignments/README.md

 ## 1. Usability and User Experience
 ### Successes
-- There is less text content, which makes the site easy to read and scan.
-The site includes *read more* buttons if users are interested in learning more.
+- There is less text content displayed, which makes the site easy to read and scan for key terms.
+The site includes *read more* buttons after text content if users are interested in learning more.
-- The navigation bar menu items have short and relevant naming conventions, which allows user to easily read and identify.
+- The navigation bar menu items have short and relevant naming conventions, which allows user to easily read and identify when trying to navigate through the site.
-- The call to action button is large and grabs users attention "Get Started"
+- Each call to action button is large and unique that it grabs the users attention.
+For example "Get Started"
 - The hover feature (icon enlarge or change colour)

 ### Failures